MSC Cruises has made a significant investment in ship construction in the last 20 years, resulting in today’s diverse fleet that sails worldwide.

 Bigger is not the only way forward for MSC.
 With their newer Seaside Class, MSC has designed ships geared toward sailing in warmer climates like the Caribbean.
 As MSC describes it, they follow the sun.

 These ships feature more outdoor venues for eating and relaxing as well as a unique seafront promenade.
-The launch of MSC Seashore in 2021, a subclass of Seaside termed EVO, has even more improved environmental technologies, along with MSC for Me guest technology.
+The launch of MSC Seashore in 2021, a subclass of Seaside termed EVO, introduced improved environmental technologies, along with MSC for Me guest technology.

 MSC Seashore